Simple Plan: 2025–present: The Kids in the Crowd and new music

-Musical style
+Musical style and legacy

 Simple Plan's musical style has been described as pop-punk, alternative rock, pop rock, power pop, emo, and punk rock.
 Atlantic Records marketing material has described the band's style as having "classic punk energy and modern pop sonics".

+In 2013, the staff of OC Weekly ranked Simple Plan fifth on its list of the "Top 10 Worst Emo Bands Of All Time".
+They wrote: "Definitely the cheesiest band on the list, Simple Plan was written for not even high school listeners, but middle school listeners."

 Simple Plan Foundation

 The members of Simple Plan created the Simple Plan Foundation, which focuses on teen problems ranging from suicide to poverty to drug addiction.
-As of 9 December 2005, the Simple Plan Foundation had raised more than $100,000.
+As of November 2024, the Simple Plan Foundation has raised and donated nearly $3,000,000.

 A fundraising event was held in September 2009 in Montréal.
 In October 2008, the band announced a special release on iTunes of the single "Save You", to benefit the Foundation, with a special composite video featuring cancer survivors.
 The song was inspired by the struggle with cancer of Bouvier's brother Jay.

 On 15 March 2011, the Foundation stated it would donate $10,000 in aid after the 2011 earthquake that hit Japan.

 In 2012, to mark the band's 10th anniversary, the book Simple Plan: The Official Story was released, which was used as a fundraiser for the Simple Plan Foundation.

+In March 2024, the foundation donated US$10,000 to help support residents of Rio Grande do Sul after a flood.
+They also sold a Brazil specific merch T-shirt, from which the proceeds will go towards the flood victims.